-- Changed up at the end of Season 3, after which we have not two unicorns, but one unicorn and one alicorn.
-However, there are now three ponies with wings, three without.
+- Changed up at the end of Season 3, after which we no longer have two unicorns, but one unicorn and one alicorn.
+However, there are now three ponies with wings and three without.

 - Tomboy and Girly Girl: Both Rainbow Dash and Applejack are considered tomboys, and are paired with either Rarity or Fluttershy to achieve this dynamic.

 - Town Girls: The six form this type of trio x2.
 Rainbow Dash and Applejack are the tomboys, Rarity and Fluttershy are the girly girls.
 Pinkie and Twilight are the in-betweens.

 - True Companions: Despite their differences, it's clear they have a strong bond between them and it grows stronger throughout the series.